IN THIS ARTICLE

 The apps you build will also help you make inroads in the software industry.
 With enough projects under your belt, you can build a portfolio, which shows recruiters that you have both the technical skills and the passion to excel in the industry.
 Employers appreciate when junior developer candidates have some real-world experience, even if that experience is just projects that they’ve built in their own time.

-So if you’re new to coding, you’re probably wondering what kind of coding projects you can work on.
+There are all kinds of coding projects you can work on and add to your to-do list.
 Read on to learn more about some fun coding projects that will put your skills to the test.
-To find out if coding is hard to learn, see our post here and find out how you can get started.
+(See here if coding is hard to learn, especially if you eventually want to become a software engineer.)

-Building a calculator is a great programming idea for your very first coding project.
+Building a calculator is a great programming idea and one of the best coding projects for beginners.
 It will consist of building a display with digits from 1 to 9, mathematical operators, and a button that will produce a result on the screen.

 Carrying out the actual calculation on the backend is quite easy in most programming languages.
 You will learn how to accept input from users, both the operands and the operation, and display the result of the calculation.
 You can make the UI very simple, or more complex, if you’re interested in front-end development.

-Building a one-page website is a good way to start your journey as a web developer.
+Building a one-page website is a good way to start your journey as a web developer, and it’s simple enough for new coders.
 To start off, you need to build a wireframe for the site.
 You need to conceive of each section, its position on the page, and the styles that you’ll use.
 There are many websites that you can use as inspiration for your very first project.
 More advanced developers can work on things like animations and storing user input.
+You can even receive feedback by publishing your website and asking for advice on web development forums.

-A magic 8-ball game uses simple programming logic, which makes for a fun coding project.
+A magic 8-ball game uses simple programming logic, which makes it one of the most fun and engaging coding projects for beginners.
 The 8-ball should display a different message every time someone shakes it.
 So as a developer, you’re looking to associate a particular text string with a variable, and then randomly pick a particular variable every time a user shakes the ball.
 It’s quite easy to implement and it can be fun to play around with the front-end design.

 Building a calendar application is a fun way to use some of the in-built libraries that are available in the programming languages that you will use.
 Python has a calendar module, for example, which you can use to source data on the Gregorian calendar.